famoser/docs/docs/code/clean_code.md

 - Continuously refactor when implementing new functionality [11, 18, c]
 - Be humble (dont fight tools/framework/business/team) [16, 17, 18]
 - Use the best tools available (IDE) and execute its optimization suggestions (remove unused, simplify statements)
-- Reuse libraries, patterns, workflows, ... []
+- Reuse libraries, patterns, workflows, ...
-- Do not assume behaviour that is not documented in the interface [C]
+- Do not assume behavior that is not documented in the interface [C]

-implications include consistent development speed & integration of all good ideas.
+improves consistent development speed & integration of all good ideas.

 ## Global

 - single minimal purpose (fewer than 7 local variables, properties, methods, ...)
 [2, 3, 7, 9, 14]
+- use same level of abstraction together [2, 3, 4, 7, 8, 12]
 - use shortest name possible (for example do not repeat part of the namespace in class names) [A]
-- use same level of abstraction together [2, 3, 4, 7, 8, 12]
-- higher level of abstraction uses next lower (never the other way) [8, 19, b]
+- higher level of abstraction uses only next lower [8, 19, b]
 - the level of abstraction hides details of implementation [A, B]
 - separate areas likely to change [C]

-implications include maintainability and reusability.
+improves maintainability and reusability.

 ## Classes